Articles & Guides

 A graffitied wall, your favorite city fountain, a famous statue or a quiet park bench — pose your pooch at a spot with a little character, and you’re bound to get all the Instagram hearts.
 Don’t forget to reward your subject with treats!

-Low energy: Dogs who just want to be with you
+Things to do with your dog who just wants to be with you

 15. Netflix and nap.